yolk/pump/README.md

 # Pump

-Fast but inflexible XML encoding for ruby objects.
+Fast but inflexible XML and JSON encoding for ruby objects.

 ## Quick benchmark